dcellison/phi/grammar/workbook.md

 # verbs

-* in phi, verbs do not conjugate
+* verbs do not conjugate in phi
 * tense particles are added instead

 * there are four types of verbs